houseworthe/house-mcp-manager/README.md

 ## Contributing

-This tool was built to solve a real problem in the Claude Code ecosystem.
+This tool was built to solve a real problem in the MCP ecosystem.
 If you have:

 - Bug reports
 - Feature requests
 - Accurate token counts for servers
+- New tool adapters (Continue, Zed, etc.)
 - UI improvements

-Please open an issue or PR on [GitHub](https://github.com/ethanhouseworth/claude-mcp-manager)!
+Please open an issue or PR on [GitHub](https://github.com/houseworthe/claude-mcp-manager)!

 ## Roadmap

+- [x] Claude Code support
+- [x] Cline support
+- [x] Auto-detection of installed tools
+- [x] Token estimation
+- [x] Profile system
+- [x] Interactive mode
+- [ ] Continue.dev support
+- [ ] Zed support
-- [ ] Real-time token introspection (query MCP servers for actual tool counts)
+- [ ] Real-time token introspection
 - [ ] Global disable/enable all
 - [ ] Server categories (dev, prod, testing)
 - [ ] Export/import profiles as shareable files
-- [ ] VS Code extension for even easier management
+- [ ] VS Code extension
-- [ ] Integration with Claude Code settings UI
+- [ ] Sync configs across tools

 ## Background

-This tool was created to address the MCP server management pain point discussed in:
+This tool was created to address the MCP server management pain point discussed in Claude Code GitHub issues.
+Built as a universal solution for the entire MCP ecosystem, not just one tool.
-- [Issue #6638](https://github.com/anthropics/claude-code/issues/6638) - Dynamic loading/unloading of MCP servers (22+ upvotes)
-- [Issue #5722](https://github.com/anthropics/claude-code/issues/5722) - Enable/Disable toggle for MCP configurations
-- [Issue #7068](https://github.com/anthropics/claude-code/issues/7068) - Enable/Disable in /mcp command
-- [Issue #7936](https://github.com/anthropics/claude-code/issues/7936) - MCP servers persist despite removal

 Built by [@ethanhouseworth](https://github.com/ethanhouseworth) as part of the AI-native development philosophy.